apache/datasketches-website/docs/Quantiles/SketchingQuantilesAndRanksTutorial.md

 ### ***quantile(rank, EXCLUSIVE_STRICT)*** or ***q(r, GT_STRICT)*** :=<br>Given *r*, return the quantile, *q*, of the smallest rank that is strictly Greater Than *r*.

+### Note: This rule is marginal in its usefulness so it is not currently implemented.

 <b>Implementation:</b>

 * Given *r*, search the rank array until we find the adjacent pair *{r1, r2}* where *r1 <= r < r2*.